baboune/UnofficialApceraDoc/README.md

 ### Things to consider

-#### Restricted access to "ops", "root"
+#### Restricted access to `ops`, `root`

-In http://docs.apcera.com/installation/bareos/bareos-install-reqs/#provisioning-scripts, it says: "The scripts change the sshd_config to only allows the ops, orchestrator, and root users to SSH in.
+In http://docs.apcera.com/installation/bareos/bareos-install-reqs/#provisioning-scripts, it says: "The scripts change the sshd_config to only allows the ops, orchestrator, and `root` users to SSH in.
 You can change that to allow other users if you desire."

 The statement from the doc is partially false:
-* The provision_base.sh script will limit access to "ops" and "root".
+* The `provision_base.sh` script will limit access to `ops` and `root`.
-* The provision_orchestrator.sh script will limit access to "ops", "orchestrator" and "root".
+* The `provision_orchestrator` script will limit access to `ops`, `orchestrator` and `root`.

-If other users should be allowed access, then either modify the provision_xx.sh script or the sshd_config file:
+If other users should be allowed access, then either modify the `provision_xx.sh` script or the sshd_config file:

 ```
   ...